 In September, Apple confirmed and released its 2019 iPhone models.
 The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max replace the iPhone XS, iPhone XS Max, and iPhone XR as the company’s flagship models and they do so with some big time upgrades on board.

 They’re solid devices, but they aren’t perfect.
-We’re also getting an early list of the hardware and software problems plaguing the new iPhone models.
+We’re also getting a list of the hardware and software problems plaguing the new iPhones.

 With that in mind, we want to take you through the most important things to know, right now, about iPhone 11, iPhone 11 Pro, and iPhone Pro Max issues.